 Related to the doctoral research project, she taught the course 'Natural Disasters in Late Colonial South Asia: Perceptions, Interpretations and Reactions' at the Department of History of the South Asia Institute at Heidelberg University.

 I supervise and examine undergraduate and graduate dissertation projects in History.
 Students interested in my research or with a dissertation topic in Global History, Environmental History or South Asian History are welcome to contact me for consultation.
-I am also interested in supervising dissertations on violence and pacifism.
+I am also interested in supervising dissertations on reconciliation processes, violence and pacifism.